What is social marketing?

 - Prompt people when they are likely to be most receptive

 - Consider the immediate costs and benefits

 - Help people plan their response to events

 Download the EAST Behavioural Insights insights document (PDF)

 Big Pocket Guide to Social Marketing

 If you are new to social marketing, this is the guide for you.
-It explains in a succinct manner the key concepts of social marketing and how you can use these to change or sustain behaviours.
+It explains succinctly the key concepts of social marketing and how you can use these to change or sustain behaviours.
 We have tried to bring as much life to the ideas as possible, so you will find plenty of examples and case studies.